 You’re in the right place.
-We have a number of chalets and hotels, in all of our 10 ski resorts, which we sell on a room by room basis.
+We have a number of chalets and hotels in each of our ski resorts, which we sell on a room by room basis.
 Perfect for any couple wanting to go on an amazing ski holiday and looking to meet other like-minded skiers in the sociable atmosphere of a larger shared chalet.
 We’ve built our couples skiing packages with you in mind.
 We can organise ski hire, lift passes and lessons tailored to your ability.
 Everything is taken care of, leaving you more time to relax and enjoy the mountains.
 We hope this information will help you plan the perfect luxury ski holiday or weekend ski break.
 If you have any further questions or queries regarding your couples skiing holiday please don’t hesitate to contact us on 0203 892 4060.

 The best place to head off on one of our ski holidays for couples depends mostly on what kind of skiing experience you’re hoping for.
-See below for our run-down on skiing from in each of our 10 resorts;
+See below for our run-down on skiing from in each of our French ski resorts;

 Our original resort is still the largest in our portfolio and holds a special place in our hearts.
 Renowned for serious skiing and a wicked après ski scene, Val d’Isere suits those seeking to ski hard and party hard.
 That’s not to say that the town attracts a solely young crowd – the bars are concentrated around the centre, leaving plenty of quieter squares and streets with a world-class restaurant scene.